Weight Loss Drugs, Women, and Natural Alternatives

 Empowering Women with Functional Medicine

-We utilize Functional medicine to pinpoint and address the body’s underlying physiological issues.
-Our health and nutrition coaches work closely with women to teach them the fundamentals of nourishing their bodies for metabolic health.
+I utilize functional medicine to pinpoint and address the body’s underlying physiological issues.
+My health and nutrition coaches work closely with my patients to teach them the fundamentals of nourishing their bodies for metabolic health.
 As a result, they successfully reduce their reliance on medication and positively impact their own future health, as well as that of their children and other family members.

 The Path to Metabolic Health and Weight Loss

-We apply these six steps when we help women restore their metabolic health:
+I apply these six steps when I help women restore their metabolic health:

 1. Assess and track important metabolic health markers–know where you stand and watch your markers improve over time.